The Chemistry of Essential Oil is a fascinating subject for me as I have always been a science buff.

 What Essential oils that have a High Percentage of Sesquiterpenes?

-Phenolics – are stimulating to the nervous and immune systems.
-They clean receptor sites of cells so sesquiterpenes can delete faulty information from the cell.
-They have antioxidant properties and a high level of oxygenating molecules.
+Phenolics – Clean receptor sites of cells.
+They typically have a high level of oxygenating molecules.

 What Essential oils that have a High Percentage of Phenolics?